kavyaLokuge/cifar_10_image_classification/README.md

 # Image Classification using FastAPI and PyTorch

 This project implements a REST API for image classification using FastAPI and PyTorch.
 The model used is a pre-trained ResNet-18 model, fine-tuned for CIFAR-10 image classification.
 The API accepts images via HTTP requests and returns the predicted class along with the confidence score.
+The project is designed to be deployed locally or on Google Colab using ngrok.

 ## Table of Contents